I am interested in the evolution and development of social behaviours.

 Research conducted both during my PhD in St Andrews, and since I came

-to Durham, published this month in Personality and Individual
+to Durham, published in Personality and Individual

 shows that while women see facial masculinity as both a good and bad